murdinc/isosceles/README.md

 [![Build Status](https://travis-ci.org/murdinc/isosceles.svg)](https://travis-ci.org/murdinc/isosceles)

 ## Intro
 **isosceles** is a tool built out of a desire to work locally in an environment set up for remote development.
-I got tired of the lag of a mounted sshfs volume.
-It's main and only feature is "active-sync", currently - but I hope to add more utilities to it as needed.

 To set up projects, add an .isosceles file to your user folder on OS X. An example is located in the example_config.isosceles file in this repo and at the end of the README.
-A compiled executable is located in the bin folder, if you don't want to run golang and compile it yourself.

 ## Features
 * Watches an entire directory recursively for changes that match a specific pattern